 You don’t have to do all the work yourself

 Tom Sawyer got the other kids in his neighborhood to paint that fence.
 I’ve been in those meetings where everyone is going in different directions, their noses in everyone else’s business, but their own.
-Collaboration gone a business plan is their opportunity to design what they will do as well as review what everyone else has designed for themselves to do.
-You no longer need to be the center of tension.
+Collaboration on a business plan is their opportunity to design what they will do as well as review what everyone else has designed for themselves to do.
+You no longer need to be the center of “tension.”
 The plan is.
 You are the referee making sure that all the parts move together and that all spark plugs wires are connected.
 With a good business plan in place, the right hands know what the left hands are doing, making your management job easier.

 Doing the math will set you free

 Ever have a day when you ask yourself if this business is even worth going on with?
 (I had this feeling once myself.)
 You may be surprised to discover that if you were to tweak one area of your company, many things could change.
 A brief top-down calculation may show you exactly where you are off and what, if you were where you would like to be, that would look like.
 You would also have some straight-forward logic to share with those whose job it is to make the improvements.
 You may also be surprised to [re]discover the true potential of your business and rekindle your enthusiasm to go on.
 Having a good business plan provides a tremendous sense of relief that you are on the right path.

 “The same thinking that got you into trouble will not get you out of trouble.”